Xena,

 healing magic that rarely synergizes with the visceral realities of the war

-torn society, oppressive heat, killing, torture, and blood, sweat, and tears
+torn society, oppressive heat, killing, torture, blood, sweat, and tears

 explained beyond one hand-wavy line: “altering